 When new factory farms are built, large swaths of land—butterflies’ habitats and food sources—are destroyed.
 This land is used to grow corn and soy to feed farmed animals.
 Further, a toxic pesticide applied to these crops, called glyphosate, is upsetting monarch butterflies’ migratory patterns and driving them toward extinction.
 This past winter, only 1,914 monarchs were recorded overwintering on the California coast — the lowest number ever recorded, down from 30,000 last year and 1.2 million just two decades ago.

 Butterflies aren’t the only wild animals negatively affected by factory farming.
-Learn more about factory farming’s insidious impact on wild animals, as well as how you can help, through our latest report, Collateral Damage.
+Learn more about factory farming’s insidious impact on wild animals.